Community money - invested by the community

 We also wrote our next plan, Plan 2! (late 2018 to late 2021)

-It was endorsed by our funders (Local Trust) in late 2018, with a proviso that we can only access the community training and kitchen space funds should our business plan demonstrate need and value.
+It was endorsed by our funders (Local Trust / The Community Fund) in late 2018, with a proviso that we can only access the community training and kitchen space funds should our business plan demonstrate need and value.

 The beginning of the new plan was great because we were able to build community energy and support around it and increase our partnership numbers in the process.
 The Meet and Mingle in late November 2018 was our first celebration of this pivotal moment and was a chance to welcome interested people from the community, explain where we’re going and invite them to join us.